The Real Woman behind the Wine of Kings

 A chance meeting in Paris while she was at the court of the new emperor, Napoleon Bonaparte; as a lady-in-waiting to the Empress lead to the marriage of Juliette Colbert de Maulevrier to Carlo Tancredi Falletti, a chamberlain, who happened to also be the Marquis of Barolo.
 The marriage was celebrated in Paris August of 1806 with both Napoleon and his Empress present.
 The duo remained until the fall of Napoleon in 1814, then they quickly relocated to Turin.
-The couple lived there but would return to Paris from time to time since Juliette's relatives lived in France.
-Though very much in love the couple remained childless, thus they devoted much to their time and resources to the poor in Turin and the Barolo region where they had another castle.
+The couple lived there, but would return to Paris from time to time since Juliette's relatives lived in France.
+Though very much in love the couple remained childless, thus they devoted much to their time and resources to the poor in Turin and the Barolo region, where they had another castle.

-They had vast holdings in and around their homes therefore, Juliette took up the day to day management while he was elected to town council in 1823 and took up more civic duties.
+They had vast holdings in and around their homes and therefore, Juliette took up the day to day management while her husband was elected to town council in 1823 and took up more civic duties.
 The two where exemplary philanthropists by reforming prison conditions, starting schools and founding both the Sisters of Saint Anne and Daughters of Jesus the Good Shepard.
 Juliette was actually named “Venerated” by Pope Francis in 2015.

 Thus the success of the "King of Wines and the Wine of Kings," as Barolo has become to be known, was assured and made its way around European courts.
 By being famous and much appreciated people, the Barolo wine took advantage of image.